Policy of Occupational Safety and Health

 Preventing Lost Worktime Accidents

-By working to implement such measures as serious accident prevention and KY activities and regular meetings of the RC Committee (includes the Safety & Health and Process Safety & Disaster Prevention Committee), we are working to prevent lost worktime accidents with the goal of zero lost worktime accidents.
+We aim to achieve zero lost worktime accidents and establish annual safety activity plans at each site, with progress monitored by the Site RC Committee, which meets monthly.
+By working to implement such measures as serious accident prevention and KY activities and regular meetings of the RC Committee (includes the Occupational Safety & Health and Process Safety & Disaster Prevention Committee), we are working to prevent lost worktime accidents.
+In 2024, there were zero lost worktime accidents and zero fatal accidents among employees.

 2022